Liam-F/Portfolio-Optimizer/README.md

 # Portfolio-Optimizer
 Statistical analysis tool that optimizes asset allocations of a stock portfolio to minimize volatility and maximize expected returns.
 # Walkthrough
-With Python installed on your local environment run the program as such.
+With Python and all the required libraries installed on your local environment run the program as such.

 ![alt tag](https://raw.githubusercontent.com/nav97/Portfolio-Optimizer/master/Screenshots/Capture1.PNG)